Last Updated on January 17, 2025

 Kailasa Temple (Maharashtra)

-Located amongst the largest monolithic rock cut group of caves in Ellora and pegged as cave number 16, this temple is one of the most wonderful marks of human engineering and expert craftsmanship that cannot be found in the present day and age.
-This temple is named so since the creator of this temple King Krishna 1 wanted to name it after the Himalayan home of Lord Shiva i.e. Mt.
+Located among the largest monolithic rock-cut group of caves in Ellora and pegged as cave number 16, this temple is one of the most wonderful marks of human engineering and expert craftsmanship that cannot be found in the present day and age.
+This temple is named so since the creator of this temple, King Krishna I, wanted to name it after the Himalayan home of Lord Shiva, i.e., Mt.
 Kailash.
-Inside the temple one can witness numerously intricately carved out panels that finely depict the adventures of Mahabharata and Ramayana.
-Every inch here is a true testament of the height of creativity in India during that time.
+Inside the temple, one can witness numerous intricately carved panels that finely depict the adventures of the Mahabharata and Ramayana.
+Every inch here is a true testament to the height of creativity in India during that time.

 Best Time to Visit – November to March